No-Code AI Platform Comparison (2024): Which Tool is Right for You?

 - Real-time Predictions: Provides real-time predictions via API.

-- Integration with Business Applications: Integrates with popular business applications, such as Google Sheets, Zapier, and HubSpot.
+- Integration with Business Applications: Integrates with popular business applications, such as Google Sheets, Zapier automation, and HubSpot.

 - Focus on Tabular Data: Optimized for working with tabular data formats like CSV and spreadsheets.